hhashimo/OzFluxQC/README.md

 To run OzFluxQC, follow these steps:
 * 1. Open a command line window or terminal session and use the "cd" command to navigate to the OzFluxQC directory.
-* 2. Type "python OzFluxQC.py" at the command prompt.
+* 2. Type "python OzFluxQC.py" at the command prompt in the OzFluxQC directory.
 * 3. After a short time, the OzFluixQC GUI will appear.
 This can take a couple of minutes when the program is run for the first time.

 #Using OzFluxQC
-Coming soon ...
+Coming to the Wiki soon ...